-- 1. Use a sturdy polyurethane plastic bottle(s) or specially made Kevlar tank(s) with a total capacity of at least 3 liters.
+- 1. Use a sturdy polyurethane plastic bottle(s) or specially made Kevlar tank(s) with a total capacity of at least 1.5 liter (2 liters recommended).
 This may vary upwards depending on the requirements of your model including items such as size, weight, wing loading and flight time requirements. - 2.
 Use bubble-free filtered clunks for header tanks.
 We recommend the OS Super Filter (size to suit tank size) as shown in the picture above.
 These filters are inexpensive and do the job well.
 Similar bubble-elimination device may be used as well. - 3.
-Use the clear 6mm tubing provided for fuel lines.
-Large silicone gasoline/benzene (Tygon) fuel line can also be used if preferred.
-6mm tubing should be used for all fuel line before reaching the fuel pump.
-4mm tubing may be used for fuel feed from the pump to the engine. - 4.
-Vent the fuel system to avoid vacuum.
-See pictures above and diagram A. Important: Make sure the vent line is large enough.
-Insufficient venting will cause a vacuum overcoming the fuel pump suction capability resulting in flameout or the breakage of your fuel tank. - 5.
+Use the clear 4mm tubing provided for the fuel line.
+Silicone gasoline/benzene (Tygon) fuel line can also be used if preferred.
+If you want to connect Tygon fuel line with the 4mm fuel line, insert at least 1⁄2 " inch of the 4mm line into the Tygon line to ensure a leak free connection - 4.
+Vent the fuel system to avoid the creation of a vacuum.
+See pictures above and diagram A. Important: Make sure the vent line is large enough, as insufficient venting will cause a vacuum overcoming the fuel pump suction capability resulting in flameout or the breakage of your fuel tank. - 5.
 During startup we recommend that you run fuel lines from the main tank vent to an external fuel tank outside of the airframe.
-The external fuel tank can serve as an overflow and ground start / supplementary fuel source.
+The external fuel tank can serve as an overflow and a ground start / supplementary fuel source.
 The airframe vent tube should be at least 3⁄4" in length and cut 45 deg facing forward to avoid boundary air effects.
-This takes up any fuel that flows out during filling, it also reduces consumption of onboard fuel during startup which in turn allows for longer flight times. - 6.
-If multiple tanks are used, make sure that the tanks are of the same size/shape and fuel lines connecting the tanks are of equal length and that vent line is provided.
+This takes up any fuel that flows out during filling, it also reduces consumption of onboard fuel during startup which in turn allows you longer flight times. - 6.
+If multiple tanks are used, make sure that the tanks are of same size/shape and fuel lines connecting the tanks are of equal length and that vent line is provided.
 See diagram C for more details.
 Seek experienced or expert help if you are uncertain.